High heart rate strength training (HHRST)

 The intensity of the strength exercises rises to 70% 1RM with the heart rate moving to 80% HRmax.
 In these next two weeks, the strength movements will be separated before moving onto the cardio portion.

 Do this schedule twice a week for three rotations.

 Cool down with static stretches for these areas:

-Once you have completed the six weeks training schedule it is time to take a few days active rest and let your body fully recover.
-Find an activity you thoroughly enjoy and just have fun as your neuromuscular systems recuperate.
-After this self-imposed break is over it will be time to get back into the gym.
+Once you have completed the six weeks training schedule, it is time to take a few days of active rest and let your body fully recover.
+Find an activity you thoroughly enjoy and have fun as your neuromuscular systems recuperate.
+After this self-imposed break is over, it will be time to get back into the gym.

 Alternate the intensity levels between the twice a week and three times a week session.
 At the same time, you are alternating, you will also be raising and lowering the percentages each week until you are working out at between 80% and 85% in both categories.